Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 and the application itself had 50 components,
 `ng build` was compiling 80 components.

-With Ivy, as you may have understand, there are no `ng_factory.js` or `metadata.json` files anymore.
+With Ivy, as you may have understood, there are no `ng_factory.js` or `metadata.json` files anymore.
 It means that, as a library author, you can directly ship to NPM the compiled JS code, with the result of the Ivy compilation
 (with the static fields generated for each component, directive, service...).

-Then when someone will build an application with your "Ivy-ready" library, they won't pay the cost of compiling the components of your library!
+Then when someone builds an application with your "Ivy-ready" library, they won't pay the cost of compiling the components of your library!
 This should speed up the rebuild times in the development cycle, when we have `ng serve` running and we wait to check a modification we did.